 You can view and print the quick guides for all the pages in the About kidney cancer section.

-Just over 10,100 kidney cancers are diagnosed in the UK each year.
-It is the 8th most common cancer diagnosed in the UK overall (excluding non melanoma skin cancer).
-Around 3 out of 4 people diagnosed (75%) are aged 60 or older.
+There were around 10,400 kidney cancers diagnosed in the UK in 2012.
+It is the 8th most common cancer diagnosed in the UK (excluding non melanoma skin cancer).
+More than a third (35%) of cases of kidney cancer are diagnosed in people aged 75 and over.
 Kidney cancer is rare in people under 50.

 Kidney cancer is diagnosed more often in men than women.
 This could be because in the past more men smoked cigarettes.
 Smoking increases your risk of getting kidney cancer.